alexjeffburke/evaldown/README.md

 #### `"markdown"`

-This option will write markdown files with the code and output blocks replaced with text (for use in a case external highlighting is desired).
+This option will write markdown files with the code and output blocks replaced with text (for use when external highlighting is desired).

 ```javascript
 module.exports = {